Skip to content

 Vegetative Plant of Few-flower Milkweed — Asclepias lanceolata Walter observed in United States of America by Jana Miller (licensed under CC0 1.0)

-11. Broad-leaf Milkweed (Asclepias latifolia), a Texas Milkweed for Dry Sandy Soils
+11. Broad-leaf Milkweed (Asclepias latifolia), a Milkweed for Dry Sandy Soils

-Broad-leaf Milkweed (Asclepias latifolia): This Texas milkweed is native mostly in the western and northern counties of the state with a more scattered distribution in the eastern counties (Kartesz 2015).
+Broad-leaf Milkweed (Asclepias latifolia): Broad-leaf milkweed is native mostly in the western and northern counties of Texas with a more scattered distribution in the eastern counties (Kartesz 2015).
 In the wild, broad-leaf milkweed grows in open areas having full sun such as prairies, roadsides, and other right-of-ways.
 Growing from 1 to 3 feet tall, the greenish to yelllow flowers bloom from May to August.

-In a garden setting, broad-leaf milkweed is hardy in zones 5-8, and grows best in places having full sun to part-shade with dry sandy soils.
+In a Texas butterfly garden, broad-leaf milkweed is hardy in zones 5-8, and grows best in places having full sun to part-shade with dry sandy soils.
 Seeds of broad-leaf milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Plant of broad-leaf milkweed (Asclepias latifolia) in a dry area.